 What’s better about Sugru?

 Sugru excels in its robust physical properties.
 It turns into a durable rubber that withstands wear and tear, making it ideal for long-term repairs.
-Its electrical insulating properties are a significant advantage for repairs involving electronics.
+Its electrical insulating properties help with low-voltage electronics (stick to consumer cables/devices, not high-voltage).

 Sugru’s curing time ensures a strong bond, and its flexibility after curing is perfect for items that need to retain some movement.